narwood/ramgistration/README.md

 End Sub
 ```

-## 2. Website Design
+## 3. Website Design
 Wireframed and developped a protype website in Adobe XD for a final submission.

 https://xd.adobe.com/view/9c9732e9-0f59-4be7-8945-85cb2d86df11-c9c4/

-## 3. Created a Dictionary of Courses Required for Each Major
-Nicole speak on this

 ## 4. Created a Dictionary of Prerequisites for Each Course
-Suzanna speak on this
+Using the BeautifulSoup library, scraped data from the UNC course catalog about recquired prerequisites for each course, then transferred that data to a dictionary.

 ## 5. Created a Final Schedule
 The data from the two dictionaries was combined with the data from the csv in order to produce a possible schedule.